devoncarew/app_dirs/doc/directories.md

 ```

 The directory locations for the current platform's conventions.
 This
-factors in information like the application and company name.
+factors in information like the application and (optionally) company name.

 The [application], [qualifier] and [organization] information is used to
 construct the correct app path.
 For instance, in Unix that path might be